 Vets and Their Poor Knowledge of Cat and Dog Nutrition

 Roger Biduk – If your vet recommends pet foods such as Hill’s Prescription Diet, Hill’s Science Diet, Purina, Iams, Eukanuba or Royal Canin, RUN AWAY!

-Pet parents must educate and inform themselves about the misinformation which is the medical-industrial complex marketing machine that generates annual quantum revenue of over $100billion+ of $$$$ / year which includes BigPharmaMafia combined with the veterinary industry which includes bad, unethical veterinarians and the AVMA, AAHA, AAFP and NASPHV… all at the expense of the health of your pet!!!
+Pet parents must educate and inform themselves about the misinformation which is the pet industry marketing machine that generates annual quantum revenue of over $100billion+ of $$$$ / year which includes BigPharmaMafia combined with the veterinary industry which includes bad and often dangerous commercial pet foods including veterinarian-sold “prescription diets”, unethical and / or unknowledgeable veterinarians and the AVMA, AAHA, AAFP and NASPHV… all at the expense of the health of your pets and your bank account!!!

 Did your vet tell you that veterinarian-sold formulas from Hill’s Prescription Diet and Hill’s Science Diet were recalled by FDA for containing ingredients from China that sickend and killed untold numbers of cats / dogs by poisoning them with Melamine?… I’m sure your vet forgot to mention that!